AnsariAbdullah/codewars-solution/readme.md

 - This will also work on arrays eg. Math.min(...array) // will return smallest value from array

+### Math.floor
+- Rounds down any floating-point integer passed in the argument. e.g. Math.floor(5.95) // will return 5

+### Math.round
+- Returns the integer part of a number by removing any fractional/decimal digits. e.g. Math.trunc(13.37) // expected output: 13

 ### Escaping literal quote
 Placing a backslash (\) in front of the quote will help to escape literal quote